 3. Don’t Jailbreak your iPhone –

-Apple has designed iOS keeping security in mind and iPhones don’t get much affected by viruses and threats common to other platforms.
+Apple has designed iOS keeping security in mind, and iPhones don’t get much affected by viruses and threats common to other platforms.
 But this isn’t the case if the iPhone is jailbroken.

-People get attracted to the customization options they get after jailbreaking.
+People get attracted to the customisation options they get after jailbreaking.
 Those, though, lucrative were rejected by the App Store because of some reasons.
 And if security is your prime concern, stay away from jailbreaks.

-Now that you have your iPhone secured let’s proceed to safeguard your privacy online.
+Now that you have your iPhone secured, let’s proceed to safeguard your privacy online.
 Not all mobile security apps do the things they intend to do.
 So, before downloading any iOS security app, be sure to make a thorough check.

 We live much of our lives online, and Apple has built-in useful security features, but nothing’s perfect.
 There are times when law enforcement agencies wanted a bypass to the encryption system.
-If Apple ever designs one for them, government (and also unauthorized persons) gets full access to your private life.
+If Apple ever designs one for them, government (and also unauthorised persons) gets full access to your private life.
 So, we provide here some of the best iPhone privacy apps from 3rd party developers:

 The first step to privacy is to use a VPN while you are online.
 A Virtual Private Network routes the Internet traffic through a secured tunnel encrypted by the VPN server.
 The network is safe from surveillance, and all your ISP (or thieves) can see is encrypted data packets from the VPN server.